sankypanhale/WordDensityAnalyzer/README.md

 {"Edward Snowden", "United States", "free man"}

 After parsing the entire document and constructing the WordTree, the keyword's NODEs with the largest sizes represent keywords that appeared the most in the document.
 These keywords represent the most relevant topics found in the document.

+#Future Work

+Weighing of words can be done in better way.
+Words appearing in URL, Title can have more weight than regular tet words.